Real Estate

 Price trends and lifestyle priorities

-Buoyancy in Mexico’s property markets ebbs and flows, like anywhere else.
-Waves of buoyancy tend to be localized, although regardless of location, prices will ultimately be determined by the same factors which often drive price increases —primarily capital flows and demographics— although broader influences can also cause price surges and declines.
+As elsewhere, buoyancy in Mexico’s property markets experiences ebbs and flows, driven by a wide variety of factors and influences.
+Waves of buoyancy tend to be localized, with certain regions or locations increasing or waning in popularity over time, influencing demand.
+Prices are ultimately be determined by the same factors which often drive house markets —primarily capital flows and demographics— although broader influences can also cause prices to surges or decline.

 Price buoyancy continues in popular places